 1. Internships and the Chances of Getting Hired

 An internship lets students apply classroom learning in a professional setting.
 It introduces them to the world of work and provides an opportunity to develop their careers.
+And although this might be an additional load to the students, most would be happy to know that there are productivity tools and websites that enable students to pay for research paper to make things easier for them.
 In addition, they can grow their technical know-how and soft skills, which are both crucial to landing a job.
 Thus, an internship paves the way for a full-time position later.

 - 70% of companies offer interns a full-time job.

 - 80% of students accept such offers.

 - As a result, 56% of interns get a full-time job from internships.

 - 43% of those who graduate from college are underemployed in their first jobs.

 - $47,470/year – the median salary of recent college graduates who work full time.